clover0916/11Tube-Music/README.md

 - Cinematic Lighting (Plugin)
 - Overlay (Plugin)
 - User-friendly interface with intuitive navigation and controls

+## How to update?
+1. Download the latest version (APPX) of 11Tube Music from [Releases](https://github.com/clover0916/11Tube-Music/releases).
+2. Locate the APPX file and double-click it.
+3. Follow the on-screen instructions to complete the installation process.

 ## Troubleshooting
 If you encounter any issues while using 11Tube Music, try the following steps to resolve them: